Tourlat/Conduite_de_projet_2025_Dev/README.md

 In frontend you need to create a .env file based on the .env.example file. - Copy the `.env.example` file to `.env`. - Update the `VITE_BACKEND_URL` and `VITE_PORT` variables as needed.

+### Commit Hooks

+Execute `git config core.hooksPath hooks` in this repository to adjust the path of the git hooks directory.

+Make hooks in the [hooks](./hooks/) folder executable by running `chmod +x <path to hook>` on all hooks.

+### Linting

+For the backend install SonarQube in your IDE/Editor to give you linting suggestions.

 ## Running the Application

 ### Backend